wyjeong/TANS/README.md

                   --model-zoo path/to/model_zoo.pt\
                   --seed 777
 ```
-You can also try the below script.
+You can also simply run a script file after updating the paths.
 ``` bash
 $ cd scripts
 $ sh train.sh GPU_NO